 - If you want to attempt MAT 1050, 1070, 1110, 1120, 1800, 2010, or STA 2210 a third or fourth time there is a special process to follow which may involve taking the placement exam again, even if you have a valid placement score.
 Please contact the Math Department undergraduate advisor at email@example.com for further information.
 MPA's taken in these instances are only good for one semester.

-- Transfer Credit – The Mathematics Department does not take transfer credit to act as a prerequisite for the following courses – MAT 1050, 1070, 1110, 1120, 1800 or 2010.
-The Mathematics Department will accept transfer credit for all other courses.
-(Note: The Math Department is running a pilot study to accept transfer credit as the prerequisite for MAT 1800 and 2010 for Summer 2020 and Fall 2020.
-Please contact email@example.com for further information.)
+- Transfer Credit – The Mathematics Department does not take transfer credit to act as a prerequisite for the following courses – MAT 1050, 1070, 1110, 1120, or 1800.
+The Mathematics Department will accept transfer credit as a prerequisite for MAT 2010 and all other courses.
+For MAT 2010 the prerequisite course must have been taken within the previous three semesters.
+For higher level courses there is no restriction.

 - Quantitative Experience – Math courses other than MAT 1050 and higher that meet the Quantitative Experience general education requirement, do not have prerequisites and therefore do not require a placement exam.
 Examples are MAT 1000 and STA 1020.

 Course Placement Using an American College Test (ACT) Math Score or Scholastic Aptitude Test (SAT) Math Score 1,2

 29 or higher3

 QE is met4